133 - The Past Times with Wil Anderson

 Please come back soon.

-I don't know why you took off, but.
+hanging out.
+I don't know why it took off, but.

 Hey, I don't know why you didn't stick around.